rusi/RRULE-to-EKRecurrenceRule/README.md

 EKRecurrenceRule+RRULE is brought to you by [Jochen Schöllig](http://twitter.com/jochenschoellig) and the [Codeatelier](http://twitter.com/codeatelier) team.

-EKRecurrenceRule+NextDate is brought to you by Ruslan Hristov.
+EKRecurrenceRule+NextDate & EKRecurrenceRule+HumanDescription is brought to you by Ruslan Hristov.

 Thanks to:
 ----------